uhyo/better-typescript-lib/docs/diff/es5.d.ts.md

 -
    /**
     * Replaces text in a string, using a regular expression or search string.
--   * @param searchValue A string to search for.
+-   * @param searchValue A string or regular expression to search for.
+-   * @param replaceValue A string containing the text to replace.
+When the {@linkcode searchValue} is a `RegExp`, all matches are replaced if the `g` flag is set (or only those matches at the beginning, if the `y` flag is also present).
+Otherwise, only the first match of {@linkcode searchValue} is replaced.
 +   * @param searchValue A string or RegExp search value.
-    * @param replaceValue A string containing the text to replace for every successful match of searchValue in this string.
++   * @param replaceValue A string containing the text to replace for every successful match of searchValue in this string.
     */
    replace(searchValue: string | RegExp, replaceValue: string): string;